baynec2/conduitR/README.md

         └── 16s                       # with 16S data
 │   ├── diann/                        # Identification and Quantification with DIA-NN
 │   ├── annotation/                   # Protein / taxonomic annotation
+        ├── user_specified            # with ncbi_taxonomy and proteome_id
+        ├── proteotyping              # with species specific peptides ├── metagenomic_profiling     # with metagenomic profiling (reference based_)
+        ├── mags                      # with metagenome assembled genome └── 16s                       # with 16S data
 │   |── matrices/                     # Matrix processing
 |   └── r_integration                 # Integration into R
 ├── config/                           # Default configurations (copied to each experiment config if not altered)